-We all know that culture has a huge impact on our change management projects.
-To reinforce this, 90% of participants in Best Practices in Change Management - 2016 Edition rated cultural awareness as either important or very important to a change management initiative.
-Being culturally aware enables change managers to customize their change management approach, utilize culturally specific adaptations (while avoiding culturally specific obstacles), and create effective communication plans with the culture of their audience in mind.
+Culture has a huge impact on our change management projects.
+Our Best Practices in Change Management research reveals that 88% of participants find cultural awareness to be important or very important to a change management initiative.
+Being culturally aware enables change practitioners to customize their change management approach, apply culturally specific adaptations while avoiding culturally specific obstacles, and create effective communication plans with the culture of the audience in mind.

-In relation to organizations and our discipline, we find that change management is most effective when the cultural context of impacted employee groups is fully understood and influences the approach.
-In the Best Practices in Change Management - 2016 Edition we have a full chapter dedicated to this new, groundbreaking topic so that you can benchmark unique challenges and specific adaptations based on your organization’s cultural factors.
+Change management is most effective when practitioners acknowledge and understand the cultural context of impacted employee groups and apply that understanding to their approaches.
+Prosci's Best Practices in Change Management – 11th Edition shares a full chapter on this topic, which offers helpful benchmarks for challenges and adaptations based on cultural considerations.

 Our first challenge in working with our own and other cultures is to recognize its impact.
-For example, different cultures will view and interact with work relationships differently.
-Activities and trainings may need to be adapted to cultural-specific standards, and communications might need to be customized for different cultural settings.
+For example, different cultures view and interact with work relationships differently.
+Activities and trainings may need to be adapted to culture-specific standards, and communications might need to be customized for different cultural settings.

-Anthropologists, intercultural communication professionals and cultural scholars have been using "cultural dimensions" to study various cultures for several years.
-In doing so they have created a language and framework to help us describe culture.
-Our research builds on the works of Hofstede, Trompenaars, Hampden-Turner and many others, with works such as the 1980 Culture and Consequences, 2004 Globe Study, and 1997 Riding the Waves of Culture.
+Anthropologists, intercultural communication professionals, and cultural scholars have been using "cultural dimensions" to study various cultures for years.
+In doing so, they created a language and framework to help us describe culture.
+Our research builds on the works of Hofstede, Trompenaars, Hampden-Turner and others, and works such as the 1980 Culture and Consequences, 2004 Globe Study, and 1997 Riding the Waves of Culture.

-Cultural dimensions are characteristic spectrums that exist in a culture.
-Take, for example, the characteristic of assertiveness, a dimension that describes the degree to which a person is able and expected to advocate for his/her personal well-being and goals in their relationships with others.
+Cultural dimensions are characteristic spectra that exist in a culture.
+For example, assertiveness is a dimension that describes the degree to which a person is able and expected to advocate for their personal well-being and goals in their relationships with others.

 At one end of the spectrum, organizations with low assertiveness communicate in indirect, subtle ways, often practicing passive, face-saving communication with an expectation that subordinates will loyally follow executives’ leads.